Kavya2905/Iris-Classification---KNN/README.md

 # Iris-Classification-KNN

-Iris of three different flowers were obtained using KNN classification.
+Iris of three different flowers were classified using KNN.